drbnsn/drbnsn.github.io/README.md

     -Week discount tier
     -Traditional membership tier (combines the promotions of the weekend and week tiers)

+•	Introduce a members-only power hour

+    -From 7 pm to 9 pm members can receive a discount for rides that begin within this time frame.
+    -Incentivizes casual riders to take advantage of another discount opportunity.
+    -This could help sustain high ride numbers after the mid day rush at 5 pm.

+•	Conduct a survey to gain insight on the market of casual riders and their preferences.

+    -Have Casual riders answer 3 multiple choice questions.
+        1. How long is your commute to work? (miles)
+        2. For what purpose do you use Cyclistic? (leisure, work, or exercise)
+        3. How often do you use Cyslistic in a week?
+(1-2, 3-5, not a weekly user)

 •	Provide health metrics for riders

     -Mileage